🛎️ High demand! Book your tuktuk now 🛺

 • Drink a king coconut

-• Watch someone make kottu, and taste it.
+• Watch someone make kottu, and then taste it

 • Eat Sri Lankan short eats